kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Why Missingness Matters

-Missing values distort learning.
+Missing values distort learning
-Patterns hide inside absence.
+Patterns hide inside absence
 Treatment requires care

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.